zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

     - Click the *Save* button in the upper-right corner of the form editor page.

-      *Pro Tip*: Before you leave for *Form Designer,* click on the *Preview* button at the top.
+      *Tip*: Before you leave for *Form Designer,* click on the *Preview* button at the top.
 In the *Preview* window that appears, you can explore exactly how your form will display on a variety of different sized devices.
 When done exploring, click the *X* in the upper-right corner to exit the *Preview* window.

 16. Turn your attention back to your process model by clicking on the *Request Evaluation* tab at the upper-left: